ashikmia0099/ashikmia0099/README.md

 ###

 <p align="left">Hi, I am Ashik, I am a CSE graduate from Daffodil International Academy.
 I have been involved in programming for the past 2 years.
-I have been working on the basics of programming such as data structures, algorithms, networking and different types of programming languages.
+I have been working on the core of programming such as data structures, algorithms, networking and different types of programming languages.
 Also, I have been working on web development as an internship in a company and as a junior web developer in a company for the past 1 year.

 What I have been doing for these 2 years ---->